David Reyne: Personal life

-In 1987 David Reyne began dating interior designer Karina Loscher, before marrying in 1994.
+In 1987, Reyne began dating interior designer Karina Loscher, before marrying in 1994.
 They have two children – a son, born in 1995 and a daughter, born in 1999.
 Both of their children are musicians.

 Reyne went on to work full time in property in Mount Eliza, Victoria.
 Loscher subsequently worked in a flower shop, before going on to work in the wine industry.

 After Reyne's job on Getaway ended due to the COVID pandemic, he opened wine and cheese bar 'Plonk and Stink' in Flinders on the Mornington Peninsula together with his wife.